 (Aerospace Medicine, Occupational Medicine, Public Health and General Preventive Medicine)

 The specialty examination consists of two components: the core component and a specialty component.
 These components are split into two separate testing sessions and may be scheduled on the same day or on different days within the examination period.
-Each component begins with a 15-minute tutorial and consists of 150 multiple-choice test items, divided into three 1-hour blocks, administered in three-hour and thirty-minute testing sessions.
+Candidates will receive two scheduling permits, one for the core and one for the specialty examination.
+Candidates will need to schedule testing times for each exam (core and specialty) at a Prometric testing site.
+Note that these are separate exams and should not be scheduled at the same time.

 The questions in the core component cover the basics of Preventive Medicine including epidemiology, biostatistics, environmental health, and health services management and administration; as well as basic content in the three specialty areas of Aerospace Medicine, Occupational Medicine, and Public Health and General Preventive Medicine.
 The questions in the specialty component pertain specifically to the specialty area.